Asymmetry effects in homodyne and heterodyne measurements: Positive operator-valued measures and asymptotic security of Gaussian-continuous-variable quantum key distribution: Homodyne detection

 The distributions for the single-photon states are depicted in Fig.~\ref{fig:dist_fock} and, similar to the coherent state, demonstrate the effect of asymmetry-induced shift.
 Another noticeable effect is that the probability minimum between the central and side peaks become less pronounced.

-From Fig.~\ref{fig:dist-H} it becomes apparent that performance of Gaussian approximation worsens in presence of asymmetry, which we will quantify in Appendix~\ref{sec:appendix_numerical}.
+From Fig.~\ref{fig:dist-H} it becomes apparent that the performance of the Gaussian approximation worsens in the presence of asymmetry, which we will quantify in Appendix~\ref{sec:appendix_numerical}.

-Our concluding remark concerns an alternative method to approximate Eq.~\eqref{eq:accurate} with a Gaussian-shaped distribution which is based on the asymptotic expansions of the modified Bessel functions.
-In Appendix~\ref{sec:appendix_comparison} we show that, for the asymmetric homodyne scheme, this method generally leads to ill-posed POVMs because the corresponding quadrature variance appears to be too small leading to negative contribution of the excess noise.
+Our concluding remark concerns an alternative method to approximate Eq.~\eqref{eq:accurate} with a Gaussian-shaped distribution that is based on the asymptotic expansions of the modified Bessel functions.
+In Appendix~\ref{sec:appendix_comparison} we show that, for the asymmetric homodyne scheme, this method generally leads to ill-posed POVMs because the corresponding quadrature variance appears to be too small leading to a negative contribution of excess noise.